PufferFinance/website-docs/docs/registration.md

 3. Create validator keys and registration JSONs as described [here](./registration.md#step-2-get-coral-cli-command) (NOTE: use the 2 ETH option).

-4. Create a folder called `registration-data` in the PufferProtocol repo and move your registration JSON files there:
+4. Create a folder called `registration-data` in the PufferPool repo and move your registration JSON files there:

 ```
 ls ~/PufferPool/registration-data